-On 30th November 2020, Steven Robinson (Mercer UK) resigned his position as Scheme Actuary.
+On 30 November 2020, Steven Robinson (Mercer Limited) resigned his position as Scheme Actuary.
 In his statement on leaving the position, he noted no circumstances connected with his resignation which, in his opinion, significantly affected the interests of the members or the prospective members of, or beneficiaries under, the Trust.
-His colleague Michael Kelly was appointed as Scheme Actuary in his place.
+His colleague Michael Kelly, also of Mercer Limited, was appointed as Scheme Actuary with effect from 1 December 2020.

 The Trust is a centralised occupational pension fund for non-associated employers ("employers").
-There are 8 (2019: 6) segregated schemes ("schemes") within the Trust.
+There are 9 (2020: 8) segregated schemes ("schemes") within the Trust.